 Most positions on the field will require some good amount of speed.
 Don’t let that keep you away from soccer.
 Midfielder and striker are two examples of positions that you can try.

 Now that you know what positions are best for you, next is to find cleats that fit your playstyle.

 Cleats that promote lightweight design are ideal for positions that focus on speed.
 So, that means you’ll want to steer clear of these types of cleats.

 The reason is because they offer more protection when you kick the ball.
 Midfielders and strikers will want the added protection leather offers.

-Adidas has the Copa 19.3 Firm Ground cleats (Check it Here on Amazon) which are perfect for both midfielders and strikers.
+Adidas has the Adidas Predator Soccer cleats (Check it Here on Amazon) which are perfect for both midfielders and strikers.

 These cleats offer a leather top for hard kicks, and a synthetic sole in order to be lightweight.
 They have a foam heel which will be great if you are on standby on the field as a midfielder.

 These particular cleats are designed for grass fields.

 Also, they have an awesome selection of colors.